 Modern Applications of Meenakari Artwork

 Just like the royals in 16th century India, how can you keep this art form alive?
 You could either purchase Meenakari artwork or illustrate these patterns in your design project.
-Simply trace out patterns on your sketch book, scan images and draw it out in an illustration software.
+Simply trace out patterns on your sketchbook, scan images and draw them in an illustration software.
 Meenakari work makes for great surface pattern designs.
-Although, brands and products that have a classic or elegant vibe can easily benefit from these patterns as a base for their packaging, or marketing messaging.
+Although, brands and products that have a classic or elegant vibe can easily benefit from these patterns as a base for their packaging, or brand messaging.
 However, these eye-catching patterns would need to be used through clever layout design as with most ornamental elements.

 In contemporary times, Meenakari has found its way into diverse forms of artistic expression.
 From jewellery and home decor to contemporary art installations, Meenakari continues to captivate both traditional and modern art enthusiasts.
 Artists and designers are exploring innovative ways to incorporate Meenakari techniques into contemporary aesthetics, ensuring its relevance in today’s creative landscape.
 From the walls of the Taj Mahal to jewellery made by Sabyasachi, the famous Indian fashion designer, Meenakari is here to stay.